ACM-VIT/muscle_magic/README.md

 <h2 align="center"> MUSCLE MAGIC </h2>

 <p align="center">
-Muscle magic is an open sources flutter application that handles and manages your workouts and exercises.
+Muscle magic is an open source flutter application that handles and manages your workouts and exercises.
 The app is written in dart.
 </p>